rsthakur83/servian/README.md

 - #### [**build**](#build)

-   In the second/build stage ((**build stage**), it downloads the code from the repo <https://github.com/servian/TechChallengeApp.git> then build the code and tag the artifact as per the version defined in cmd/root.go file and finally upload it on the S3 bucket.
+   In the second/build stage ((**build stage**), it downloads the code from the repo <https://github.com/servian/TechChallengeApp.git> then build the code and tag the artifact as per the version defined in cmd/root.go file and finally upload it in the S3 bucket.

 - #### [**terraform_deploy**](#terraform_deploy)